Your rights under Section 75

 There are some limitations to when a card company is liable along with the retailer or trader.
-The item or service you bought must have cost over £100 and not more than £30,000.
+The goods or service you bought must have cost over £100 and not more than £30,000.

 However, to claim under Section 75 you don't have to have paid more than £100 or the full amount on your credit card – the card company is liable even if you made only part of the payment (a deposit, say) on your card.

 It's the value of the goods you're buying that is key - not the amount paid on the card.

 For example, if you ordered a new sofa from a furniture store and paid a £60 deposit with your credit card and the balance of £600 by cheque, you would be covered for the whole £660 if the dealer went out of business and you didn't get your sofa.

 Section 75 gives you the same rights against the card company as you have against the retailer.

 So if your claim against the trader is for the cost of fixing or repairing an item, this would be the claim you could bring under Section 75 against the card provider.

-However, if you bought two items that together cost more than £100, but each cost less than £100, the card company wouldn't usually be liable.
+However, if you bought two items that together cost more than £100, but each cost less than £100, Section 75 would not apply and the card company wouldn't usually be liable.

 If the item or service you've bought was under £100, you may still be covered by chargeback.